drivelling-spinel/tartar/doc/bugs.md

   Running in Windows 98 is recommended with 65535 DPMI memory in shortcut properties.
 For DOSBox enabling full 63Mb of memory is recommended.
 - Demos in Eviternity play outright weirdly.
-- Demos in Phobos Anomaly: Reborn go out of sync.
-- ChexQuest demos go out of sync.
 - With FILTERS directory filled with InstaDoom WAD-s Tartar exhausts DOS file handles very quickly, suggested CONFIG.SYS setting being FILES=70
 - Loading a game saved on E1-type exit special sector crahses Tartar